The average high school student receives less than 38 minutes of college counseling over four years.

 It quickly became a go-to college access initiative

-as students and families realized it provided access to information, resources, skill sets and strategies needed for successful college transitions.
+as students and their families realized it provided access to information, resources, skill sets, and strategies needed for successful college transitions.

-Together, Kamal and Debra with the help of volunteers, are bridging the equity divide.
+Together, Kamal and Debra with the help of volunteers, are bridging the college equity divide.